Alternative versions of Thor (Marvel Comics): Earth-56377

 On Earth-56377, there is a version of Thor who had since been unworthy to wield Mjolnir as it had failed him when the Masters of Evil burned Asgard to a cinder and also when Midgard was further defiled by them.
 Since those days, Thor had been stalked by Mjolnir which led to Mjolnir following him to the Himalayas.
 After hurting his hand punching Mjolnir, Thor is approached by the Ghost of Lei Kung who takes him into K'un-Lun which was also desecrated by the Masters of Evil where its Iron Fist fell in battle and Shou-Lao is behind its doors weakened but alive.
 When Thor mentions how he has been unworthy of Mjolnir, Lei Kung claims that Thor is not worthy to wield hammers and that he will train him to wield the Iron Fist move.
 Thor undergoes the training for it while repeatedly hurting his hand.
 After the training, Thor successfully subdued Mjolnir.
 Then Lei Kung fights Thor which led to Thor using what he has learned to send Lei Kung into Shou-Lao's chambers.
-It is here that Thor finds that Shou-Lao had passed away at some point.
+It is here that Thor finds that Shou-Lao had died at some point.
 Before he disappears, Lei Kung advises Thor to use his "weapons" well.
 As Mjolnir acts up again, Thor allows it to come as a companion while advising it to stay out of his way.
 As Thor and Mjolnir leave the ruins of K'un-Lun, they are approached by Ghost Rider and Ant-Man who are looking for a Thor and offer him a ride.

 This version of Thor would later be nicknamed the "God of Fists" when Ant-Man recaps on who he, Ghost Rider, and Ghost Rider's Deathlok companion have recruited so far.

 When the Council of Red attack Avengers Tower in the God Quarry, Thor and Mjolnir faced off against a giant member of the Council of Red when it made its way to Avengers Tower.
 Thor used his "iron fist" move to slay the giant Council of Red member.
-After the remaining members of the Council of Red retreated when most of its numbers were decimated by Old Man Phoenix and the granddaughters of King Thor, Thor was among those who fought the Doctor Doom variants loyal to Doom Supreme.
+After the remaining members of the Council of Red retreated when most of its numbers were decimated by Old Man Phoenix and the Granddaughters of King Thor, Thor was among those who fought the Doctor Doom variants loyal to Doom Supreme.
 Thor accompanied Captain Marvel and Nighthawk into going beneath the God Quarry where they find a small Mephisto variant who gets absorbed into Mephisto.
+Mephisto managed to knock them down.
+Thor was later seen with Odin and the Granddaughters of King Thor when they charged into battle against the remaining Doctor Doom variants.
+After Ghost Rider's sacrifice to stop the ancient Multiverse's energies from the other side, Thor and Mjolnir are still shown to be part of the Multiversal Avengers.